 WASTE NOT Trashion Resurrection makes connections between what we wear and throw away.
 It blew our ethical socks off!

 Creating WASTE NOT Trashion is a fascinating process involving research into packaging and pollution, finding the solutions to negative human impacts on the planet, and creating awareness of the toxic wastefulness of the global fashion industry.

 Whether in the arts, fashion or recycling sectors, we only work with organisations that set a great example because they are already on a sustainability journey.

 Creating WASTE NOT Trashion is a way to empower a whole new generation of ‘conscious consumers” to change the world!

-The student teams worked for 3 months to create a collection of trashion couture solely from waste materials – knitting, weaving and sewing everything from old cds to straws and plastic bags into gowns, cloaks, and accessories.
+In 2018 the student teams of two participating high schools worked for 3 months to create a collection of trashion couture solely from waste materials – knitting, weaving and sewing everything from old cds to straws and plastic bags into gowns, cloaks, and accessories.
 They also developed multi-media communications to compliment their message – goodbye toxic fast fashion, hello! waste-free world.

-In 2020 we are back brighter and bolder than ever.
-Thanks to our generous sponsors and the talent of participating students and staff, the WASTE NOT Trashion project is on target to fulfill our five year development plan.
+Thanks to our generous supporters and the talent of participating students and staff, the WASTE NOT Trashion project is on target to fulfill our five year development plan.
 Check out our trashion blogs for updates.

 Featuring the awesome Trashion projects of students at Nepean CAPA High School.
 We have worked with three different Sydney high schools over the past three year, all of which have taken out significant prizes each year.
 The consistent commitment from Nepean CAPA students and staff however has been truly inspirational.
 The Showcase we created with Nepean students in 2020, despite the Covid-19 restrictions, reveals just how educative and fun creating trashion couture from waste can be - and how the project leads to curriculum matched outcomes.